Make Your Own Power

 Net Metering Program

 SaskPower, Saskatoon Light & Power, Swift Current Light & Power all participate in a Net Metering program.
 This program allows home owners and farmers to make their own power and save money while doing it.
-When you make your own power you don’t have to buy as much from SaskPower and if you make too much you’ll get credit that carry over to your next month’s bill (for up to 3 years).
+When you make your own power you don’t have to buy as much from SaskPower and if you make too much you’ll get credit that carry over to your next month’s bill.

 Power Generation Partner Program